DeMONLab-BioFINDER/karlsson-predict-taupet/README.md

-# tauPETregression
+# predict-tau-pet

-This repo contains code for a tau PET ML project.
+This repo contains code for a tau-PET prediction project.

 ## Dependencies